When physical systems resist, what do we do?

 A dark CCT Labs reference bench with measurement instruments, timing hardware, optical path, and a central chamber.

-CCT Labs makes a claim inspectable: how it is measured, what it costs, what it is compared against, what would change the decision, and what hardware would need to decide.
+CCT Labs makes a claim inspectable: how it is measured, what it costs, what it is compared against, what would change the decision, and what a hardware test would need to determine.

 Scenes from that world